-RIO DE JANEIRO, June 19 (Reuters Point Carbon) – A patchwork of regional legislation and complex rules governing land ownership have so far kept Brazil from cashing in on what could potentially be the world’s biggest carbon offset market.
+A patchwork of regional legislation and complex rules governing land ownership have so far kept Brazil from cashing in on what could potentially be the world’s biggest carbon offset market.

 The country, home to the much of the planet’s rain forest, has struggled to come up with a national strategy to make money protecting its vast ecosystem with projects that Reduce Emissions from Deforestation and Degradation, also known as REDD.

-Advocates say REDD is needed to keep the planet from heating up and causing widespread famine and drought, a key objective at U.N. climate conferences.
+Advocates say REDD is needed to keep the planet from heating up and causing widespread famine and drought, a key objective at UN climate conferences.

 “You cannot address climate change without including REDD,” says Arild Angelsen, an environmental economist with the Center for International Forestry Research and a professor at the Norwegian University of Life Sciences.

-“We have some 19 state-level legislations on climate and REDD and we will have to find a way to harmonize these rules under a national strategy,” Brazilian Climate Change Secretary Carlos Klink said.
+“We have some 19 state-level legislations on climate and REDD and we will have to find a way to harmonise these rules under a national strategy,” Brazilian Climate Change Secretary Carlos Klink said.
 “We know there is great potential, but also a huge difficulty to move ahead.”

-In 2010, the U.N. asked countries to develop national strategies, baselines and monitoring systems, while discussions continued to include these credits in a new climate regime that could take effect in the next decade.
+In 2010, the UN asked countries to develop national strategies, baselines and monitoring systems, while discussions continued to include these credits in a new climate regime that could take effect in the next decade.